ValerieThoma/checklist-html/README.md

 # Chick Flick Checklist

-## A mostly arbitrary standardard of measure for which to determine the "chickiness" of a film.
+## A mostly arbitrary standard of measure for which to determine the "chickiness" of a film.
 That is to say, does this movie observe enough of the tropes present in a majority of cinema that is commercially marketed toward women?

 ![Header](/FiLM.jpg)